mafintosh/playback/CONTRIBUTING.md

 # how to contribute?

-playback is an video player build using [atom-shell](https://github.com/atom/atom-shell) (aka Electron) and [io.js](https://iojs.org/en/index.html). first you should install latest node.js or io.js (which installs npm). the easiest way to get started with development is to first clone this git repo and run
+playback is an video player build using [electron](https://github.com/atom/electron) (formerly known as atom-shell) and [io.js](https://iojs.org/en/index.html). first you should install latest node.js or io.js (which installs npm). the easiest way to get started with development is to first clone this git repo and run

 ```